kalohq/sawyer/README.md

 The intention is that `sawyer` will be able to manage a changelog completely.
 Feeding in a well-formatted change log, it should be possible to generate logs for a new release very quickly.

+## License

+Apache 2.0.
+See LICENSE for details